 So, what’s the difference between these two types of people?
 The difference between a fad diet and any other diet is the ability to sustain it long-term while maintaining the proposed benefits, such as weight loss.

-Did you know that on average, it takes about 2 months just to form a simple habit like drinking a glass of water with every lunch?
+Did you know that on average it takes about 2 months just to form a simple habit like drinking a glass of water before coffee in the morning?

 Eating a healthy ketogenic (keto) diet can be more effective when certain healthy habits are in place.
 When learning new habits, remember that even though they may take time, once the habits are formed, they will make the keto diet even easier and beneficial to your well-being.